How to get PrEP

 PrEP is available to buy in any local pharmacy in Australia or from an online pharmacy for personal importation.

-For anyone who cannot afford PrEP for any reason, financial assistance to access free PrEP may be available through community schemes.
+If you can’t afford PrEP for any reason, financial assistance to get free PrEP may be available through community schemes.